vitiral/artifact/artifact-data/design/artifact.md

   - Artifacts should be split into lots of deep folders, to push parsing to a higher limit.
   - Some artifact folders should be excluded.
-  - Expected lint errors:
-    - referenes to names+subnames that don't exist
-    - partof values that don't exist
 - [[.basic]]: a basic project with minimal artifacts, some implemented in source code.
   - This is mostly a "sanity" project